lowRISC/opentitan/doc/ug/getting_started_verilator.md

 ## SPI device test interface

-The simulation contains code to monitor the SPI bus and provide a master interface to allow interaction with the `spi_device`.
+The simulation contains code to monitor the SPI bus and provide a host interface to allow interaction with the `spi_device`.
 When starting the simulation you should see a message like

 ```console